ryanatkn/gro/src/docs/unbundledDevelopment.md

 For production, Gro uses Rollup to produce efficient bundles.
-The result is the best of both worlds: fast iteration with straightforward builds during development, and uncompromising efficiency for production.
+The result is the best of both worlds: fast iteration with straightforward builds during development, and uncompromising efficiency and flexibility for production.

 Today, Gro is aimed at three primary use cases: